jjadeseravla/CV/README.md

 - GCSE's [7A*, 5A & 1B] including ICT, English, Mathematics and Sciences.

 ## Experience

+**Natural History Museum** (September 2017 - present) *Junior Software Developer*

+- Working in the Visit team within the Digital Media & Marketing Department to increase views within the website, app or exhibitions; by creating compelling digital products such as interactives, games and incorporating different functionality to significantly grow the number of people engaging with the Museum and its work.
+Thus providing exceptional online experiences for everyone from those curious about nature to professional scientists.
+- Maintenance of the website and fixing bugs on AEM.
+- Collaborating with other devs, UX and visual designers, Product and Content managers and Platform Engineers in the Technology Solutions Department to explore different ideas from the team on how to engage users online by creating Proof of Concepts(POCs).
+- Working in an Agile environment by having regular stand-ups, pair-programming and code reviews.
+- Tech stack is predominantly Vanilla JavaScript, React.js, JQuery, HTML5, CSS3 and SASS, Node.js, Express and MongoDB.

 **Broadsoft** (May 2015 to March 2017)
 *Channel Account Manager*